mdadnanengg/Django/README.md

 4. in django we used this command to use static files `python .\manage.py collectstatics`
-5. you have href when you send css and other file
-   `{% load static %}`
+5. you have modify href when you send css and other file `{% load static %}`
    `{% static 'file_path' %}`